 - Add this information to their contact profile for reference when personalizing their experiences later on; and remember that other systems can also leverage data to target using ads, retargeting, on-site search, and much more.

 When you’ve collected data on enough customers, look through the responses to make corresponding categories of visitors to start creating segmented email lists.
 You can also create a few different versions of an email and send a much more relevant version of each one to your grouped customer lists.

-If this sounds like a lot of complex work, don’t worry - this process is entirely automatable with integrated email service providers.
-With that said, the key element to making all of this work together with your overall brand communications, is having a plan to advance these lists, segments, and gathering techniques into as many other marketing areas as possible.
+If this sounds like a lot of complex work, don’t worry - this process is entirely automatable with any of these best email marketing software for eCommerce.
+With that said, the key element to making all of this work together with your overall brand communications is having a plan to advance these lists, segments, and gathering techniques into as many other marketing areas as possible.